dmlc/xgboost/doc/tutorials/external_memory.rst

   booster = xgboost.train({"tree_method": "hist"}, Xy)

   # The ``approx`` tree method also works, but with lower performance and cannot be used
-  with the quantile DMatrix.
+  # with the quantile DMatrix.

   Xy = xgboost.DMatrix(it)
-  booster = xgboost.train({"tree_method": "hist"}, Xy)
+  booster = xgboost.train({"tree_method": "approx"}, Xy)

 The above snippet is a simplified version of :ref:`sphx_glr_python_examples_external_memory.py`.
 For an example in C, please see ``demo/c-api/external-memory/``.
-The iterator is the common interface for using external memory with XGBoost, you can pass the resulting :py:class:`DMatrix` object for training, prediction, and evaluation.
+The iterator is the common interface for using external memory with XGBoost, you can pass the resulting :py:class:`~xgboost.DMatrix` object for training, prediction, and evaluation.

-The :py:class:`ExtMemQuantileDMatrix` is an external memory version of the :py:class:`QuantileDMatrix`.
+The :py:class:`~xgboost.ExtMemQuantileDMatrix` is an external memory version of the :py:class:`~xgboost.QuantileDMatrix`.
 These two classes are specifically designed for the ``hist`` tree method for reduced memory usage and data loading overhead.
 See respective references for more info.

 It is important to set the batch size based on the memory available.
 A good starting point for CPU is to set the batch size to 10GB per batch if you have 64GB of memory.
 It is *not*